OCA/hr/hr_holidays_public_generator/README.rst

 * generate public holidays for specific country (if there is no template set)
 * copy public holidays for specific country

-The module change the calculation of the leave days to exclude public holidays.

 To extend the module one should
 * create new module with name "hr_holidays_public_generator_<country code>"
 * add hr_holidays_public_generator as dependency